 “Maggie!
 Maggie is gone!
 Gone!
 Maggie!”
 Marjorie was slapping April’s shoulder with both hands, punctuating random syllables of her words that only found justification in her daughter’s pseudo-mind.

 “What… what is it baby?”
-April asked, hoping to reduce the kid’s eruption and prevent, or at least stave off, the looming migraine.
+April asked, hoping to reduce the kid’s eruption and prevent, or at least stave off, a looming migraine.

 It was that three-day suspension which brought them here.
 Two days with the older brat and the air raid siren had just about done her head in.
 At the beach she knew she’d get at least some time to relax, and even Marjorie couldn’t howl loud enough to destroy the outdoors.
 Or so she’d thought.

-A moment after Marjorie had screamed “Maggie!” and run toward the water, April managed to pull herself out of the migraine setting itself up for a nice long stay in her head, and ran after her daughter.
+A moment after Marjorie screamed “Maggie!” and ran toward the water, April managed to pull herself out of the migraine setting itself up for a nice long stay in her head, and went after her daughter.
 For a moment she wondered where her pyromaniac daughter was, and her face darkened with a grimace.
-Each thump of a foot in the sand caused a tectonic event in the seismograph of pain that was becoming her mind.
+Each thump of a foot in the sand caused a tectonic event in the seismograph of pain that was overcoming her mind.
 The world was fracturing in two with each lumbering stomp.

 She caught Marjorie at the waterline.
-She appeared ready to run headlong into water above her head, despite the fact she could not swim and had no water wings or inflatable toy to hold onto.
-The gates of hell opened its maw as April caught Marjorie beneath the arms and lifted her off her feet, because the air raid siren outdid herself and released something that was not so much made of decibels as it was crystal needles that flew from her mouth and lanced their way through April’s temples, pierced her brain, paused for a moment, slowly twisting and turning for full effect, before exploding in a staccato agony that beggared description.
+The kid looked ready to run headlong into water above her head, despite the fact she could not swim and had no water wings or inflatable toy to hold onto.
+The gates of hell opened its maw as April caught Marjorie beneath the arms and lifted her off her feet, because the air raid siren outdid herself and released something that was not so much made of decibels as it was crystal needles that flew from her mouth, lanced their way through April’s temples, pierced her brain, paused for a moment, slowly twisting and turning for full effect, before exploding in a staccato agony that beggared description.